BRVC-ORG/Prospectus-Draft/README.md

 A research, manufacturing and development ventures company, focusing on digital assets and web5 architecture, with an organizational structure to be located in the American State of Washington (Ventures, R&D) and the two 'Blockchain States,’ Louisiana (Underwriting, Legal, Public-Private Partnerships) and Texas (Engineering, Public-Private Partnerships, HQ).
 Forward-looking statements not meant as securities of any kind.

-This Prospectus is a fully-exhaustive, running document that functions as both a tactical roadmap for Bitcoin Research & Ventures Company (BRVC) and a chronological, highly-transparent log of the Founder and CEO's activities.
+This Prospectus is a fully-exhaustive, running document that functions as both a tactical roadmap for Bitcoin Research & Ventures Company and a chronological, highly-transparent log of the company's activities.

 Date began: 20 June 2024